 Gas and vapor dispersion from passively and actively ventilated tanks is tracked through modeling, and by direct measurements in workplace using industry accepted sampling methods.
 The American Industrial Hygiene Association recommends that both be done to ensure worker protection.

-Air dispersion models evaluate the effect of stack placement and height, terrain features like small hills and valleys, weather (temperature, wind speed, wind direction, humidity, etc.), and the effect from building structures.
+Atmospheric (Air) dispersion models evaluate the effect of stack placement and height, terrain features like small hills and valleys, weather (temperature, wind speed, wind direction, humidity, etc.), and the effect from building structures.
 Pictured to the right is a plot showing modeled dispersion (light blue) and sampling locations.
 Read more.